weslleybarboza/airflow-kubernetes-lab/readme.md

 NOTES:
 Thank you for installing Apache Airflow 2.9.3!

-Your release is named airflow293.
+Your release is named airflow.
 You can now access your dashboard(s) by executing the following command(s) and visiting the corresponding port at localhost in your browser:

-Airflow Webserver:     kubectl port-forward svc/airflow293-webserver 8080:8080 --namespace airflow Default Webserver (Airflow UI) Login credentials:
+Airflow Webserver:     kubectl port-forward svc/airflow-webserver 8080:8080 --namespace airflow Default Webserver (Airflow UI) Login credentials:
     username: admin
     password: admin